ARMmbed/mbed-os-example-client/README.md

 1. The free developer version of the mbed Device Server is used with this example.
 Download it from [ARM silver](https://silver.arm.com/browse/SEN00).
 2. Unzip the package on your local computer.
 You should see the following files:
+NOTE: These instructions have been made for Device Server 2.4 release!
 ```
 Device Server.tar.gz
 Device Server Clients.tar.gz